canonical/certification-docs/Policy_Guide-16.04.rst

 -----------
 Blacklist Test
     Tests or areas that are not tested and not required for Certification.

 Certificate
     An indicator that a system has been tested and is considered fully supported by Ubuntu Server.

 Certification
-    The process by which a system is tested and deemed “Ubuntu Server Certified” Greylist Test
+    The process by which a system is tested and deemed "Ubuntu Server Certified."

+Greylist Test
     Tests or areas that are tested but do not block Certification if they fail.

 Make
     The OEM/ODM/IHV that makes the device or system (e.g. HP, Dell, Broadcom, Intel)

 Model
     The Model of the hardware being tested, the Family.
 For example, DL385.
-    This is the superset of a “Model” that includes all the variants of that model.
+    This is the superset of a "Model" that includes all the variants of that model.

 Partner
     The OEM, ODM, IHV or System Builder who has joined the Programme and is engaged in Certification efforts.

 Self-Testing
     The Partner is allowed to perform certification testing on their own, using their own lab and engineering resources with Canonical providing review, guidance and acceptance.

 SUT
-    System Under Test, the system that is being proposed for Certification Suite
+    System Under Test, the system that is being proposed for Certification

+Suite
     The Server Certification Test Suite.

 Ubuntu Server Certified
     Indicates, via a published and/or approved Certificate, that a System has been tested and is shown to be fully supported by Ubuntu Server.

 Variant
     A subclass of a Model, for example, a Model may have two variants that feature different network devices.

 Whitelist Test
     Tests or coverage areas that are required to be tested and  required to pass for Certification.